NBISweden/workshop-scRNAseq/schedule.md

 # Schedule

-### This course is given at Scilifelab Solna, Rooms Air & Fire, ground floor to the left from the main entrance.
+This course is given at Scilifelab Solna, Rooms Air & Fire, ground floor to the left from the main entrance.

+Lecture slides will be provided as links as they get completed.

 **Monday 21st of May**
 **09.00-09.15** [Introduction](slides/) (Åsa Björklund)